 We want to thank you again for being part of the National Health and Aging Trends Study (NHATS).
 We are looking forward to seeing you again in the next few months.
-We have enclosed a copy of the NHATS and you Issue 3.1 newsletter.
-We truly value your commitment to NHATS.
-It is only because of you and others like you that this important research effort is possible.
+We truly appreciate your commitment to this important research effort.
+We have also enclosed a copy of the NHATS & you Issue 6.0 newsletter.

-Your Westat NHATS interviewer will be contacting you soon to schedule a convenient appointment time for this year's interview.
+Your Westat NHATS interviewer will be contacting you soon about this year's interview and can answer any questions you may have.
 The interviewer will ask you questions that build on and update information you provided us last year about your health, your family, and your daily activities.
 We will also ask you to do some simple everyday activities including standing, walking, getting up from a chair, and breathing deeply.
-Your interviewer can also answer any questions you may have.
+You will receive \$20 after taking part in the study as a sign of appreciation for your participation.

-Please call the NHATS toll-free number at 1-888-364-8271 if you prefer to schedule a convenient appointment time before the NHATS interviewer contacts you.
-If you have moved or would like to speak with someone about the study, please call the NHATS toll-number.
+Please call the NHATS toll-free number at 1-888-364-8271 to schedule a convenient appointment time.
+If you have moved or would like to speak with someone about the study, please call the NHATS toll-free number.
 You can also visit our website at www.mynhats.org.